Green Bay (Lake Michigan): Geology and Ecology

 Ferromanganese nodules have been found in the bay.
 Todorokite occurs within the nodules.

 There are numerous reefs of exposed bedrock in the Porte des Mortes passage and in the bay.

 North of the peninsula, warm water from Green Bay flows into Lake Michigan on the surface, while at the same time, cold lakewater enters Green Bay deep underneath.

-In a study looking at fish stomach contents, walleye were found to eat between 5-6% and lake whitefish and yellow perch over the course of a year.
+In a study looking at fish stomach contents, lake whitefish and yellow perch were found to make up 5-6% of the diet of walleye in the bay.
 However, south of Chambers Island, walleye eat considerably more lake whitefish in May and June.
 Walleye were found to eat more yellow perch on an annual basis, but not more than 15% of their overall diet during any particular month.

 Walleye and Lake whitefish in Green Bay for the most part do not compete for the same prey, especially south of Chambers Island.
 Lake whitefish and yellow perch in the bay compete strongly for the same prey south of Chambers Island, and compete moderately north of it.